 Maintain a Balance

-To ensure analytical thinking and creativity are used harmoniously, creative teams must be able to embrace both areas of the strategy development, research and creative thinking, without stifling either.
-This includes having a well-rounded creative team, comprised of research savvy account planners and open minded creatives.
+To ensure analytical thinking and creativity are used harmoniously, creative teams must be able to embrace both areas of strategy development, research, and out-of-the-box thinking, without stifling either.
+This includes having a well-rounded production team, comprised of research savvy account planners and open minded and art directors.

-Never think of creative thinking vs analytical thinking as a competition for people who think that way, but by challenging yourself to do both while acknowledging that others might have a propensity for one or the other.
+Never think of creative thinking vs analytical thinking as competition for people who think that way, but by challenging yourself to do both while acknowledging that others might have a propensity for one or the other.
 This kind of empathy for your team members’ abilities allows others to shine and makes you a more valuable asset to any team.
-For example, if you can tell who is more analytical vs creative, this does not have to be frustrating if it is not who you think – instead, think of ways to present hard data to the analytical thinker and more visual examples to the creative thinker.
+For example, if you can tell who is more analytical vs creative, this doesn’t have to be frustrating if it’s not whom you think – instead, think of ways to present hard data to the analytical thinker and more visual examples to the innovative thinker.

 The Global Strategic Communications Creative Track program leads to a Master of Science Degree in Mass Communication with a specialty in Creativity, also known as the Creative Track.
-This program, in partnership with world renowned Miami Ad School, is designed to tap into a student’s creative skills and strategic thinking.
-Learn how to develop an advertising campaign through the analysis of a brand’s issues with creative solutions that engage consumers at the deepest levels.
+This program, in partnership with world-renowned Miami Ad School, is designed to tap into a student’s creative skills and strategic thinking.
+Learn how to develop an advertising campaign through the analysis of a brand’s issues with unique solutions that engage consumers at the deepest levels.

 The program combines the theoretical and academic courses of Florida International University with creative skills development courses taken at Miami Ad School, learning from instructors that are at the top of their academic and professional careers.

-If you are ready to harness your creative ability and strategic thinking, and earn a graduate degree from two top world renowned institutions, contact Grizelle De Los Reyes, Director of the Global Strategic Communications Creative Track program.
+If you are ready to harness your creative ability and strategic thinking, and earn a graduate degree from two top institutions, contact Professor Grizelle De Los Reyes, Director of the Global Strategic Communications Creative Track program.